top of page

 Backflow Prevention Testing and Repair

 In Texas, any sprinkler system connected to a public water supply must have a backflow prevention device.
-This crucial component prevents contaminated water from your lawn from siphoning back into your drinking water.
+This crucial component prevents contaminated water from your lawn from siphoning back into your drinking water supply.
 In Lubbock, these devices must undergo backflow testing periodically by a licensed Backflow Prevention Assembly Tester (BPAT).
 If the device fails, it must be professionally repaired or replaced to protect the public water supply and keep your property in compliance.

 Winterization is Key